I5UCC/VRC-ASL_Gestures/README.md

 There are two ways to do this:
 - **You dont have a Gesture Layer set in your VRC Avatar Descriptor:**<br/>
-Simply take the provided Controller file and put it inside your VRC Avatar Descriptor as shown here:<br/>
+Simply take the provided .controller file and put it inside your VRC Avatar Descriptor as shown here:<br/>
 ![Playable Layers](https://i.imgur.com/b2D9R15.png)
 - **You already have a Gesture Layer that is using Layers other then Layers for Hand gestures:**<br/>
 You can use ![VRLabs Avatars 3.0 Manager](https://github.com/VRLabs/VRChat-Avatars-3.0) to merge the controller with your existing Gesture Controller.
 Just make sure you Replace the Right hand and Left Hand Layers to prevent it from interfering with each other.<br/>